 Biotechnology has broad and interesting fields of investigation that follow the colours of the rainbow:

 Green biotechnology encompasses all of the processes in the agricultural sector.
-Transgenic plants and genetically modified organisms (GMO), antioxidants, horticulture (cultivation techniques), yeast, genetically modified bacteria (employed in the fermentation of wine and beer), bioreactors (systems that maintain a healthy biological environment) or insecticides, are some of the many well-known fields which is also known as plant biotechnology.
+Transgenic plants and genetically modified organisms (GMO), antioxidants, horticulture (cultivation techniques), yeast, genetically modified bacteria (employed in the fermentation of wine and beer), bioreactors (systems that maintain a healthy biological environment) or insecticides, are some of the many well-known fields which are also known as plant biotechnology.

 Blue biotechnology is biotechnology related to the seas and oceans, with the exploration and exploitation of marine organisms.
 Additives and colorants in food, nutraceuticals for the treatment of arthritis, or the improvement of memory, dietary supplements, cosmetics and anti-ageing creams are some of its applications.

 White biotechnology is linked to the industrial sector.
 The processes catalysed by enzymes to improve the speed of the output of products defines white biotechnology.
-A well-known example is the Haber Bosch process, to obtain ammonia; or `biopulping’, the treatment of xylanase enzymes to prevent the formation of derived toxins in lignin in the production of paper.
+A well-known example is the Haber Bosch process, to obtain ammonia; or biopulping, the treatment of xylanase enzymes to prevent the formation of derived toxins in lignin in the production of paper.

 Red biotechnology or health biotechnology occurs most in bio-sanitary processes.
 Its aim is to cure illnesses through the modification of defective genes, for example, through inserting genes that replace damaged ones.
 This branch includes the discovery of new drugs and vaccines (thanks to the implementation of nanotechnology in medicine and pharmacogenomics), regenerative medicine (with cellular and tissue engineering), gene therapy, and new and modern forms of analysis and diagnostics.

 Grey biotechnology is centred on ecosystems and environmental sciences.
 It focuses on decontaminating soil and polluting gases, the purification and cleaning of residual water, maintaining air cleanliness, recycling live products as well as inert ones, and eliminating heavy metals, hydrocarbons and things that damage the biosphere.
-Its aim is the sustainability between people and ecosystems thanks to new biotechnology resources with energetic and microbiological origins drawn from the use of living organisms such as fungi, algi and plants.
+Its aim is the sustainability between people and ecosystems thanks to new biotechnology resources with energetic and microbiological origins drawn from the use of living organisms such as fungi, algae and plants.

 Brown biotechnology is very closely related to grey biotechnology.
 It concentrates on the treatment of arid and desert-like soils drawing from species that are highly resistant to dry and saline soils.